Sahu-Nihar/Color-Generator_React-Project/README.md

 # Color Generator Project

-> This is a color generator react project using Forms and State Hooks.
+> This is a color generator react project using Forms and State, Effect Hooks.

 ## Available Scripts